MattJOlson/new-blog/new-blog/posts/2021-10-16-Code-aesthetics-1.md

 you might be encouraged to chase down these connections; if you work somewhere that treats its devs as lines-of-code generators, your efforts are less likely to be appreciated.
-(This can take many forms, from being praised but not rewarded to being labelled a troublemaker.)
+(This can take many forms, from being praised but not rewarded to being labelled a troublemaker and actively discouraged.)

 ### Why even bother?